-- Operating system can influence which bank/channel/rank a virtual page is mapped to. - It can perform page coloring to - Minimize bank conflicts - Minimize inter-application interference [Muralidhara+ MICRO'11]
+- Operating system can control which bank/channel/rank a virtual page is mapped to. - It can perform page coloring to minimize bank conflicts - Or to minimize inter-application interference

 DRAM Refresh (I)

 - DRAM capacitor charge leaks over time

 - The memory controller needs to read each row periodically to restore the charge

 - Activate + precharge each row every N ms

 - Typical N = 64 ms

 - Implications on performance?

 - -- DRAM bank unavailable while refreshed

 - -- Long pause times: If we refresh all rows in burst, every 64ms the DRAM will be unavailable until refresh ends

 - Burst refresh: All rows refreshed immediately after one another

 - Distributed refresh: Each row refreshed at a different time, at regular intervals